Blackfly Lodge – Luxury Lodging & Excellent Flats Fishing at Black Fly Bonefish Lodge in Schooner Bay

 I would consider this an average winter/spring week in the Bahamas.
 Sometimes you will get balmy weather for weeks at a time, but this time of the year cold fronts affect the Caribbean.
 The angler rarely gets perfect weather for the entire trip.
 I tell my clients if you get more than three good days of fishing out of six this time of the year you are lucky.
 As I mentioned in the beginning of this post, I had six happy clients lodged at Abaco Lodge and they had three good days fishing the Marls of Abaco before the front approached.
 I am sure the anglers that replaced us after the front had good fishing as well.

 Last year, during a trip in March 2012 the weather was more cooperative and we did quite well.
-You can read our previous 2012 Black Fly Lodge post here.
+You can read our previous 2012 Black Fly Lodge at Schooner Bay post here.

 The lodge has a small fly shop with a good selection of local fly patterns and some technical clothing should you have the need or just want to stock up.
 And for you avid fly tyers, the vice is on the table and tying materials are within easy reach for your fly-tying enjoyment.

 Before dawn on departure day I had my only chance during my brief visit to catch a glimpse of the rising sun.
 I walked down to the kitchen and poured myself a fresh cup of coffee and went back up and settled into a nice rattan chair.

 The sound of halyards clanged against the mast on the couple of boats in the harbor below.
 As my eyes adjusted to the early morning light I noticed the tide was just coming in.
 The setting made me think of the hundreds of mornings I have spent in the pre-dawn darkness at Homosassa waiting for the first tarpon to roll.